Keto Spinach Artichoke Pinwheels

 Close up of a cheesy, spinach pinwheel roll on a wooden board.

-How to make keto pinwheels
+How to make spinach artichoke pinwheels

 1. Make fathead dough – Combine melted mozzarella cheese and egg with almond flour, baking powder, xanthan gum, onion powder and salt.
 Use a food processor to combine until a dough ball forms.